ynput/ayon-documentation/website/docs/addon_usd_artist_contribution_workflow.md

 This is where the USD Asset Contribution workflow automates this for you.

-With the **USD Contribution** enabled :white_check_mark: on the USD publish instances this means it will automatically add your product into the department layer for the Asset or Shot.
+With the **USD Contribution** enabled on the USD publish instances this means it will automatically add your product into the department layer for the Asset or Shot.

 - usdShot
     - usdShot_animation